 How do I maximize the benefits of Nextdoor?

 As with any review platform, your goal is to get authentic positive, trustworthy reviews from real customers.
-While you can certainly ask happy customers to share their thoughts on Nextdoor, the magic of this app is that those conversations happen organically.
+The magic of this app is that those conversations happen organically.

 Follow these best practices to get the most from your Nextdoor efforts: